More Interesting Info...

 To make them edible they need to be slow roasted all day in the coals of a fire, then removed and chopped into tiny pieces and placed in a running creek for a few days-weeks.

-This leaches out and washes away most of the toxic components, along with some of the nutrition.
+This leaches out and washes away the toxic components, along with some of the nutrition.

 Once the seeds have been roasted and leeched, they are then dried in the sun, and finally pounded into a flour, then finally made into small cakes/patties which are roasted, again.

-If you stuff up any step of the procedure you could end up dead, so despite the size, and the massive amount of “potential” nutrition, in reality I don’t reckon it is really worth the hassle or the risk.
+If you stuff up any step of the procedure you could end up dead, so despite the size, and the massive amount of “potential” nutrition, in reality I don’t reckon it is really worth the hassle or the risk unless you are in a survival type situation.

-Because they are such a popular tree, and the seeds are so recognizable, wanna be “bushtucker men” make themselves sick all the time with these guys, and having seen a doofus mate do it years ago on a fishing trip, yeah, not recommended and definitely not for me.
+Because they are such a popular tree, and the seeds are so recognizable, wanna be “bushtucker men” make themselves sick all the time with these guys, and having seen a doofus mate do it years ago on a fishing trip, yeah, not recommended and definitely not for me unless SHTF.

 Amazing flowers, kinda like African tulip tree, Spathodea campanulata, except not weedy and the flowers are safe for the bees(the tulip tree flowers attract and kill bees!
 This guy just gives them a feed.)